Tapan Bose: Career and activism

 In 1970s, Bose began his filmmaking career during emergency period.
 Using the documentary medium, he often covered political conflict regions such as Punjab and Jammu & Kashmir.
-His work gain recognized for its role in documenting human rights abuses and insurgent violence.
+His work gained recognition for its role in documenting human rights abuses and insurgent violence.

 In 1982, he directed documentary An Indian Story based on the 1980 Bhagalpur blindings in which 31 men were blinded by police during under trial.
-His 1993 documentary Behind the Barricades – Punjab face major censorship hurdles.
+His 1993 documentary Behind the Barricades – Punjab faced major censorship hurdles.
 Initially denied certification by the Examining Committee, the film was accused of promoting separatist agenda and of portraying security forces in a highly critical manner.
 Legal scholar A. G. Noorani criticized the process, arguing that the entire censorship system lacks transparency and tends to operate within a rigid, illiberal framework.

 Throughout his career, he made several documentaries that highlighted critical issues such as the social unrest in Jharkhand, the Bhopal gas tragedy survivors, Godhra incident and the demolition of the Babri Masjid.

 Apart from his filmmaking career, he actively involved in peace activism.
 He co-founded several key initiatives, including the Pakistan–India Peoples' Forum for Peace and Democracy, the South Asia Forum for Human Rights, and the Rohingya Human Rights Initiative.
 He was also a founding member of the Southasia Peace Action Network (Sapan).